-Pilgrims, Native Americans, Presidents, and a Magazine Editor: How Thanksgiving Finally Came Together
+Pilgrims, Native Americans, Presidents, and a Magazine Editor: The True Story of Thanksgiving

 Most Americans look forward to the Thanksgiving feast, hours of watching football on television, and visits with family members that they rarely get the chance to see.

 On Thanksgiving night, you will loosen your belt contentedly for waist expansion while watching shoppers being interviewed on the nightly news, as they queue up at the malls ready to descend on the stores for Black Friday sales.
 You may also hear and read sad stories of those who must depend on charity in order to partake in the day.

 It's all that and more.
 Knowing the rich history of Thanksgiving, and of the people whose lives and beliefs gave us this National Holiday may just make the day even more enjoyable.